kelly-mcguffog/capstone-project/README.md

 * Mark an item as packed on my packing list
 * Delete an itiem from my packing list
 * Resize the application for any screen

+## Notes

+* As of August 2023, seed data is only available for Paris.
+* You must plant seed data before using this application.
+* Social media follow feature coming soon.

 ## Resources